back arrow

 • Emotional intensity: Confronting negative thoughts and trying new behaviours can feel uncomfortable at first.

-• Limited for complex trauma: People with long-term or complex trauma may need additional therapies alongside CBT.
+• Limited for complex trauma: People with long-term or complex trauma may need additional therapies alongside Cognitive behavioural therapy.

 So, while CBT is amazing, it’s not the perfect fit for everyone.
 The best therapy is the one that matches your personality, needs, and goals.

-CBT uses a variety of techniques and strategies depending on the issue:
+There is a wide variety of CBT techniques and strategies available depending on the specific issue.
+Here are some cognitive behavioural therapy examples:

 • Cognitive restructuring: Challenging negative or distorted thoughts